klaveren/moovee/README.md

-# Nuxt 3 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+# **Moovee - Movie Discovery App**

+Moovee is a dynamic web application built using Nuxt 3, TypeScript, Pinia, Tailwind CSS.
+This project is designed to seamlessly interact with the [themoviedb.org](https://themoviedb.org) API, providing users with the ability to search, sort, mark as favorites, and keep track of watched movies.

-## Setup
+## **How to Use:**

-Make sure to install the dependencies:
+* Clone the repository.

+* Install dependencies using the package manager of your choice.

 ```bash
 # npm